who are we?

-Members of Californians for Green Nuclear Power are environmentalists, engineers, physicists, students, and people in all walks of life who understand nuclear energy’s critical role in addressing climate change.
+Members of Californians for Green Nuclear Power are not shills for the nuclear industry, the uranium industry, or any other private interest.
+We’re environmentalists, engineers, physicists, students, and people from all walks of life who understand nuclear energy’s critical role in addressing climate change.

 No!
 Contrary to popular belief, nuclear energy is the safest method of generating on-demand grid electricity.1

 There’s no evidence spent nuclear fuel from U.S. power plants has ever harmed people, plants, or animals.
-And there isn’t much of it – spent fuel created by the electricity needs of an average American, during her entire lifetime, would fit inside an empty Coke can.2
+And there isn’t much of it – spent fuel created by the electricity needs of an average American family of four each year is about the size of a pack of cigarettes.2

 Good question!
 Market forces have created a situation where energy companies eager to reward investors choose cheaper, dirty fossil fuels to generate electricity.
-You might wonder, “Why shouldn’t they be liable for the environmental and health consequences of all that extra smoke in the air?”
+You might wonder, “Why shouldn’t they be liable for the health and environmental consequences of all that extra smoke in the air?”
 Another good question!

 California is making great strides at generating all of its electricity with clean renewables.

 Unfortunately no, we’re not.
 Because renewables often aren’t available, they require backup generation from dirty sources like natural gas or coal.
-And grid experts agree – trying to use renewable energy stored in batteries to power California for even one cloudy day would be hopelessly impractical.
+And grid experts agree – trying to use renewable energy stored in batteries for even one cloudy day would be hopelessly impractical.

 Californians for Green Nuclear Power supports all sources of emission-free electricity, including nuclear, solar, wind, hydropower, and geothermal.
 We believe that only by using all GHG-free resources at our disposal can we avoid permanent damage to the world our descendants will inhabit.